navvycodes/NavvysBlog/public/articles/Home/homepage.md

 ## About Me

 I'm Navvy, the author of this blog.
 I'm just a regular guy who is a jack of all trades but is a master of none.
-My goal is to entertain, educate, and inspire you with my diverse range of articles.
+My goal is to entertain you with my diverse range of articles.

 ## What to Expect